 “Don’t push me I’m close to the edgggge, I’m trying not to lose my headddd, ah huh huh huh.”
-The Message, by Grandmaster Flash and the Furious Five, was a classic song, but it also told a story of what it’s like for many young black men trying to navigate the terrains of growing up in the ghetto.
+The Message, by Grandmaster Flash and the Furious Five, was a classic song, but it also told a story of what it’s like for many young black men trying to navigate the terrains of American ghettos.

 Although as a child, I scarcely understood those lyrics on an intellectual level, I could still feel what they were saying because the things that they were rapping about were familiar to me.
 And through each bar, I could sense the helplessness in their voice.
-Each quote resonated with me, I could mentally picture the rhymes as they spoke them and follow along with the story in my mind.
+Each quote resonated with me, I could mentally picture the rhymes as they spoke them.

-The message reminds me of perpetual anxiety that seemed far more like a curse than mental illness–at least this is how I saw it.
+The message reminds me of the state of perpetual anxiety many black people in the inner-city experience.
+It seems far more like a curse than a mental illness — at least this is how I see it.